New California DOT Regulations

 Ending of the COVID HOS Waiver

-As the exemption comes to a close, it is important for all those involved to review their operations and ensure they are compliant with applicable laws and regulations.
-Truckers should become familiar with the new requirements and take the necessary steps to ensure they remain compliant going forward.
+As the exemption comes to a close, it is essential for all those involved to review their operations and ensure they are compliant with applicable laws and regulations.
+Truckers should become familiar with the new requirements and take the necessary steps to ensure they remain compliant in the future.
 Failing to do so could lead to fines or other penalties.
 What is DOT SAP Program?

 Virtual SAP Regulation Changes